starxource/Starxource/README.md

 i will eventually try and make this cool. not any time soon but eventually i SWEAR!
 </p>

+dont mind if im awkward I get scared talking to new ppl on here do nawt take it personally lol...

 but uhh im offtab like all the time soo w2i or i probably wont respond

 No C+H unless we're friends (or if it's in my name I guess)💓